The media is no stranger to ransomware attacks, but what exactly is ransomware and how can you avoid falling victim to this form of cyber crime?

 If you do pay, how do you know that you have locked them out of your computer and that they could never return?

 They may have installed malware that always gives them access to your computer.
-We’re aware of businesses that have paid and were not able to recover their data.
+Were aware of businesses that have paid and were not able to recover their data.

-How can you defend yourself against ransomware?
+How can you defend yourself against a ransomware attack?

 Unfortunately, ransomware is nearly impossible to stop.
 However, there are some steps you can take: